Runcorn Linnets F.C.: Stadium

 The club used to groundshare with Witton Albion at the Wincham Park stadium in Northwich.
 However, they had a stated aim to move back to Runcorn with a new stadium project – R2R (Return 2 Runcorn).
 A working party was established to work towards the move.
 The club had been in discussion with Riverside College about leasing a plot of land at the Runcorn Campus, but this proposal was rejected.
 The next plan involved a move to Halton Sports in Murdishaw, Runcorn for the start of the 2010–11 season, and this has now been completed, largely due to the backing of the local council.
 The club's aims were to build a ground that would meet the Northern Premier League standard, together with a Community centre which would be used as the clubhouse on matchdays.
 The club also want to include an all-weather pitch on the site for use by local sporting organisations and groups.
 The opening match took place on 17 July 2010 and was a friendly against Witton Albion, partly as old rivals but mainly as an appreciation of their help in establishing a base for Runcorn Linnets F.C. in its foundation years.

 From the start of the 2020–21 season Runcorn Linnets will play on a state of the art hybrid grass pitch.
 The pitch will also enable the club to increase community engagement.
+From the 2025-26 season, Runcorn would be ground-sharing the APEC with Northwich Victoria.